nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/6_task_execution.md

 # 3. Finding the exploitable parallelism

 The more sensible and proper your task is divided to run in parallel, the more you will gain from concurrency.
-This sections walk you through an example to help you understand the idea of finding the exploitable parallelism.
+This section walks you through an example to help you understand the idea of finding the exploitable parallelism.

 ## 3.1.
 Example: Sequential Page Renderer
-Our task is to implement a HTML renderer with the input being a HTML document, which can contain images and text, and output bing an image buffer, which would be used by another components to render the page.
+Our task is to implement a HTML renderer with the input being a HTML document, which can contain images and text, and output being an image buffer, which would be used by another components to render the page.

 ```java {linenos=table}
 public class SingleThreadRenderer {